bt3gl/building_blog/content/web_vulnerabilities.md

 ---
 ## Cookie Forcing/Injection

-Possibility of blindly injecting HTTP cookies into the context of an otherwise impenetrable web application due to issues in how the mechanism is designed and implemented in browsers.
-There are special concern to HTTPS applications.
+The possibility of blindly injecting HTTP cookies into the context of an otherwise impenetrable web application due to issues in how the mechanism is designed and implemented in browsers.
+There is a special concern to HTTPS applications.

 ### Examples of exploitation:

-* Cookie stuffing: deleting cookies belonging to another applications by overflowing the cookie jar.
+* Cookie stuffing: deleting cookies belonging to other applications by overflowing the cookie jar.

 ---
 ## Denial-of-Service (DoS)